-“You wouldn’t want to hear me sing,” They only time I ever sang was around my family and even then it was at a push, I didn’t have the confidence to sing in front of anyone else.
+“You wouldn’t want to hear me sing.”
+The only time I ever sang was around my family and even then it was at a push; I didn’t have the confidence to sing in front of anyone else.

 “I bet you have a beautiful singing voice,” James told me, waving his hand to silence me, as I tried to protest the fact as we went back to walking down the corridor.
 I had no idea where we were even heading, our classes were over for the day and dinner wouldn’t be for a few more hours.
 It was like we were just walking aimlessly.
 Not that I was complaining about spending more time with James.
 “I’d like to hear it one day.”

 “That would probably only happen if I get incredibly drunk.”
-I laughed, I looked at James out of the corner of my eye to see him smiling at me.
+I laughed and looked at James out of the corner of my eye to see him smiling at me.

 “That can so be arranged.”
 His eyes seemed to have lit up slightly and I shook my head at him.